aiven/devportal/docs/community/challenge/the-rolling-challenge.rst

-Aiven "Rolling Challenge" with Apache Kafka® and Apache Flink®
+Aiven "rolling challenge" with Apache Kafka® and Apache Flink®
 ==============================================================

 Welcome to Aiven's "Rolling" challenge, an easy way for you to explore Aiven for Apache Kafka® and Aiven for Apache Flink®.